Benjamin Netanyahu

-Early life and military career
+Early life, education, and military career

 Netanyahu was born in 1949 in Tel Aviv.
-His mother, Tzila Segal (1912–2000), was born in Petah Tikva in the Ottoman Empire's Mutasarrifate of Jerusalem, and his father, Warsaw-born Benzion Netanyahu (né Mileikowsky; 1910–2012), was a historian specializing in the Jewish Golden age of Spain.
-Netanyahu's paternal grandfather, Nathan Mileikowsky, was a rabbi and Zionist writer.
-When Netanyahu's father emigrated to Israel, he hebraized his surname from "Mileikowsky" to "Netanyahu", meaning "God has given."
-While his family is predominantly Ashkenazi, he has said that a DNA test revealed him to have some Sephardic ancestry.
+His mother, Tzila Segal, was born in Petah Tikva in the Mutasarrifate of Jerusalem—her family had migrated from Minneapolis in 1911, having relocated there from Lithuania in the 1870s—and studied law at Gray's Inn, London.
+His father, Warsaw-born Benzion Netanyahu (né Mileikowsky), was a historian specializing in the Jewish Golden Age of Spain.
+His paternal grandfather, Nathan Mileikowsky, was a rabbi and Zionist writer.
+When Netanyahu's father immigrated to Mandatory Palestine, he adopted a Hebrew surname of "Netanyahu", meaning "God has given."
+While his family is predominantly Ashkenazi, he has said that a DNA test revealed some Sephardic ancestry.
 He claims descent from the Vilna Gaon.

 Netanyahu was the second of three children.
-He was initially raised and educated in Jerusalem, where he attended Henrietta Szold Elementary School.
-A copy of his evaluation from his 6th grade teacher Ruth Rubenstein indicated that Netanyahu was courteous, polite, and helpful; that his work was "responsible and punctual"; and that he was friendly, disciplined, cheerful, brave, active, and obedient.
+He was initially raised in Jerusalem, where he attended Henrietta Szold Elementary School.
+A copy of his evaluation from his 6th grade teacher Ruth Rubenstein indicated that Netanyahu was courteous, polite, and helpful; that he was "responsible and punctual"; and that he was friendly, disciplined, cheerful, brave, active, and obedient.

-Between 1956 and 1958, and again from 1963 to 1967, his family lived in the United States in Cheltenham Township, Pennsylvania, a suburb of Philadelphia, while father Benzion Netanyahu taught at Dropsie College.
+Between 1956 and 1958, and from 1963 to 1967, his family lived in the United States in Cheltenham Township, Pennsylvania, while father Benzion Netanyahu taught at Dropsie College.

-Benjamin attended and graduated from Cheltenham High School and was active in the debate club, chess club, and soccer.
-He and his brother Yonatan grew dissatisfied with a perceived superficial way of life they encountered in the area, including the prevalent youth counterculture movement, and the liberal sensibilities of the Reform synagogue, Temple Judea of Philadelphia, that the family attended.
+Benjamin graduated from Cheltenham High School and was active in the debate club, chess club, and soccer.
+He and his brother Yonatan grew dissatisfied with what they saw as the superficial way of life they encountered in the area, including the prevalent youth counterculture movement and the liberal sensibilities of the Reform synagogue, Temple Judea of Philadelphia, that the family attended.

 After graduating from high school in 1967, Netanyahu returned to Israel to enlist in the Israel Defense Forces.
 He trained as a combat soldier and served for five years in a special forces unit of the IDF, Sayeret Matkal.
-He took part in numerous cross-border assault raids during the 1967–70 War of Attrition, rising to become a team-leader in the unit.
+He took part in numerous cross-border raids during the 1967–70 War of Attrition, including the March 1968 Battle of Karameh, when the IDF attacked Jordan to capture PLO leader Yasser Arafat but were repulsed with heavy casualties.
+He became a team-leader in the unit.
 He was wounded in combat on multiple occasions.
 He was involved in many other missions, including the 1968 Israeli raid on Lebanon and the rescue of the hijacked Sabena Flight 571 in May 1972, in which he was shot in the shoulder.
 He was discharged from active service in 1972 but remained in the Sayeret Matkal reserves.
 Following his discharge, he left to study in the United States but returned in October 1973 to serve in the Yom Kippur War.
-He took part in special forces raids along the Suez Canal against Egyptian forces before leading a commando attack deep inside Syrian territory, the details of which remain classified today.